sanathNU/sanathNU/README.md

 # Hi, I’m Sanath :wave:
 I'm an enginner.
-I apply my skills to solve awesome theoretical problems that would move humanity towards a greater future! ♾️
-A technophile, who's always motivated to learn something new.
+I apply my skills to solve interesting problems that would move humanity towards a greater future! ♾️ A technophile, who's always motivated to learn something new.
 Would love to work on new exciting projects!

 ## Programming Languages